mikail2004/Spae/README.md

 # Spae
-A python application that displays the current weather and temperature in Istanbul, and also calculates the weather for the next day using machine learning.
-This project uses polynomial models with numpy, matplotlib, and WeatherAPI.
+A web-app that displays the temperature and weather condition for any city; as well as the predicted temperature for the next 5 days.
+Made in Python using WeatherAPI, NumPy, Heroku, and Flask.